Saudi minister highlights ‘huge’ strains on global education as G-20 tackles pandemic

 The gathering also prompted protests from Saudi and international human rights groups, as well as some U.S. and European lawmakers, which called on world leaders to boycott or downgrade their representation over the kingdom’s abuses, including jailings of female activists and the killing of Washington Post contributor Jamal Khashoggi at the Saudi Consulate in Istanbul in 2018.

-No world leaders boycotted, but neither did the remote gathering provide Saudi Arabia with the kind of platform it had sought to showcase its accomplishments.
+No world leaders boycotted, but the remote gathering also did not provide Saudi Arabia with the kind of platform it had sought to showcase its accomplishments.
 Crown Prince Mohammed bin Salman, the kingdom’s day-to-day ruler and a lightning rod for criticism over human rights, was expected to address the gathering later on Sunday.

 The World Bank has said the pandemic could drive as many as 150 million people into extreme poverty, reversing two decades of steady progress in alleviating the suffering of the world’s poorest people.
 UNICEF has warned that unequal access to technology among students in poorer countries threatens to “deepen the global learning crisis.”